Pitch to win: A step-by-step guide

-You have a great idea for a film.
+You have an exceptional idea for a film.
 All you need is the right partner to invest in your vision.
 But how do you get that vision across?
-By creating a killer of a pitch.
+By creating a compelling, professional pitch.

-We’ve put together a list of 6 steps that will help you articulate your vision, and hopefully turn your project into a reality.
+Follow these six steps to articulate your vision, win that pitch, and turn your project into a reality.

-It all starts with story.
-You can have everything else in place, but if your concept and story aren’t there, you’re dead in the water.
+It all starts with a story.
+You can have everything else in place, but your pitch is unlikely to succeed if your concept and story aren’t there.
 While you don’t need a production-ready screenplay at this point, you do need to be able to articulate the story coherently.

 Why is it so important to have the story ready?
-Because it’s literally your starting point.
-Making a film is a huge business undertaking, and if the story isn’t going to appeal to a wide audience, the business case simply isn’t there for investors and producers.
+Because it’s your starting point.
+Making a film is a huge undertaking, and if the story isn’t going to appeal to a wide audience, it won’t appeal to investors or producers, either.

-You need to be able to show them that your story is unique, fits into an appealing genre, has a strong moral premise, interesting characters and, most importantly, that it’s relevant to the audience in the market you’re pitching it to.
+Show them that your story is unique, fits into an appealing genre, has a strong moral premise, interesting characters, and, most importantly, that it’s relevant to the audience in the market you’re pitching it to.

-Once you have your concept, it needs to be distilled.
-Investors and potential partners need to be able to understand the “elevator pitch” in as quick a time as possible.
+Now, your story needs to be distilled.
+Investors and potential partners should be able to understand the “elevator pitch” right away.
 You need three things to do this:

-This is your two- to three-sentence premise that succinctly tells your audience what the film is about.
-After listening to the log line, producers and investors should know what the film is about both thematically, and in terms of plot, as well as who the protagonist is, what their goal is, and who or what the antagonist is.
+The logline: This is your two- to three-sentence premise that succinctly tells your audience what the film is about.
+After listening to the logline, producers and investors should know what the film is about both thematically and in terms of plot, as well as who the protagonist is, what their goal is, and who or what the antagonist is.

-Your synopsis fleshes out the log line, and essentially retells the story in 300 to 700 words.
-The aim is to write out your verbal pitch to generate interest in the story your film is going to tell.
-All the important elements must be included – characters, their arcs, actions, reactions and major plot points.
-This is all done in chronological order.
+Synopsis: Your synopsis fleshes out the logline, and essentially retells the story in 300 to 700 words.
+The aim is to generate interest in the story your film is going to tell.
+All the important elements must be included – characters, their arcs, actions, reactions, and major plot points – in chronological order.

-This is a one-page bullet-point overview of the project.
-It exists to help the reader identify the project scale, territories and target market.
+Project overview: A one-page bullet-point overview of the project.
+It exists to help the reader identify the project scale, territories, and target market.
 The page should include:

 - Running time